tomjschuster/cloudflare-pages-deploy-action/README.md

 - Because the Cloudflare v4 API [`Create deployment`](https://api.cloudflare.com/#pages-deployment-create-deployment) endpoint only supports creating production deployments, **this action always deploys your production branch**.
 Therefore, this action should only be used on pushes to the branch configured as your Pages project's **production branch** (`main`, by default).
 - This action does not create any preview deployments.
-- This action does not create any comments on any pull requests
+- This action does not create any comments on any pull requests.
 - This action does not upload any builds to Cloudflare, it simply triggers a Pages deployment, which builds and deploys your site from Cloudflare's servers.
 Cloudflare does not currently provide anyway to upload assets directly to a Pages site.
 (This also means it is not technically necessary to have a separate build step for this action to succeed.)

 ### Alternatives